 Bennington College is committed to proactively educating the community about sexual assault and harassment.
 In accordance with the Violence Against Women Act (VAWA Act), the College is actively engaged in training the community on a variety of topics included under the VAWA act.
-This includes sexual assault, sexual harassment, domestic violence, stalking, bystander intervention, and dating violence.
+It includes sexual assault, sexual harassment, domestic violence, stalking, bystander intervention, and dating violence.
+The College is a member of PAVE (Project Against Violent Encounters) and has conducted on-campus information sessions.